linode/ai-quickstart-gpt-oss-20b/README.md

-# Akamai inference Cloud - AI Quickstart Simple Chat
+# Akamai inference Cloud - AI Quickstart LLM

 Automated deployment script for running a AI inference stack on Akamai Cloud (Linode) GPU instances.
 Get vLLM and Open-WebUI up and running in minutes with a single command.